RaphaelHaettich/werwolfga.me/README.md

 *Using React, React Router, Firebase, and many more things*

 #### Instructions:
-* You need a Firebase Database with Email auth enabled
+* You need a Firebase database with email auth enabled
-* The only data you need in your Database are the cards
+* The only data you need in your database are the cards

 ###### Schema:
  ```